estuary/docs/overview-intro.rst

 An Estuary **Collection** is an append-only set of immutable *records*.
 Records are JSON documents, and each must be valid to the collection's associated JSON-Schema_.
-Schemas may impose no structure, may be rigorously specified, or fall anywhere in between.
+Schemas may impose no structure, may be rigorously specified, or fall somewhere in between.
 They may also evolve over time, though not in such a way that they invalidate records already part of the collection.